codegenresearch2/neuralnoise/README.md

 ## Objective

 The main objective of NeuralNoise is to create a Python package that simplifies the process of generating AI podcasts.
 It utilizes OpenAI for content analysis and script generation, ElevenLabs for high-quality text-to-speech conversion, and Streamlit for an intuitive user interface.

-## Features

-- Content analysis and script generation using OpenAI's language models
-- High-quality voice synthesis with ElevenLabs or OpenAI
-- Audio processing and manipulation with pydub
-- Easy way to modify parts of the script and regenerate the podcast

 ## Installation